 The next use of old coffee grounds is in cooking, particularly in meat.
 Meat contains muscle fibers and protein.
 This gives the meat a tough and rigid texture.
 If you want to impress your guest or your spouse, you should always tenderize the meat.

-The three most common types of meat tenderizers are enzyme, salt, and acid.
+The three most common types of meat tenderizers are enzymes, salt, and acid.
 And as Coffee ground is full of enzymes and acid, it is an entirely natural tenderizer when cooking meat.

 Before we conclude, here is a quick tip for you.
 When you apply Coffee compost in your garden, know that it is high in acid.
 If you have plants in your garden that are not good at absorbing acid, you should avoid applying them to your garden.

-However, certain plants love acids, such as radish, carrots, blueberries, lily, and azaleas.
+However, certain plants love acids, such as radishes, carrots, blueberries, lilies, and azaleas.